 Emergency Medicine Foundations: We are avid users of the online EM Foundations curriculum.
 This flipped-classroom model is designed to provide small group case-based learning on essential topics in emergency medicine.
 We provide EM foundations sessions at least bimonthly.
 We also host special EM Foundations “Lunch and Learns” for PGY-1 residents.
 We cater lunch and select cases that are “must know” for PGY-1 EM residents.

 Emergency Medicine Morbidity and Mortality conference: Monthly case-based conferences that focus on improving patient safety and quality improvement and system changes.
 A Chief Resident moderates and leads the case-based presentation and collaborates with a PGY-2 who presents relevant teaching points.
-In 2020 we are partnering with our hospital quality improvement and patient safety team (QIPS) for a few mock root-case-analyses as part of the conference.

 Emergency Medicine/Internal Medicine Morbidity and Mortality conference: Interdisciplinary quarterly conference that emphasizes a team approach to patient care, including quality improvement practices and patient safety.